Natal Railway 0-4-0WT Natal

-The Natal Railway Natal of 1858 was a South African steam locomotive from the pre-Union era in the Natal Colony.
+The Natal Railway Natal of 1860 was a South African steam locomotive from the pre-Union era in the Natal Colony.

-The first locomotive to run in revenue service in South Africa, the Natal Railway Company's engine Natal, was landed at Durban Harbour on 13 May 1858.
-It made its inaugural run on 26 June 1858, during the official opening of the first operating railway in South Africa.
+Not the first Locomotive in South Africa but the first to run in revenue service in South Africa, the Natal Railway Company's engine Natal, was landed at Durban Harbour on 13 May 1860.
+It made its inaugural run on 26 June 1860, during the official opening of the first operating railway in South Africa.

 The locomotive Natal

 The first revenue-earning railway service in South Africa commenced in Durban in the Colony of Natal on 26 June 1860.
 The train was hauled by a small broad gauge 0-4-0 well-tank engine named Natal, which was landed at Durban Harbour off the brig Cadiz on 13 May 1860.
 The engine arrived stripped down and was erected by Henry Jacobs, engine fitter, driver and locomotive superintendent of the Natal Railway Company, assisted by Alexander Davidson, chief smith, fitter, springmaker, platelayer and head of the repair shops.
 A young seaman named Austin was taken on as cleaner and greaser, and ultimately promoted to stoker.
 A station on the Bluff was later named after Henry Jacobs.

 The locomotive Natal was, however, not the first locomotive to arrive in South Africa, having been denied that honour by nine engines in the Cape of Good Hope.
 These were Blackie, the 0-4-0T construction locomotive which had arrived in Cape Town on 8 September 1859, and the eight tender locomotives of the Cape Town Railway and Dock Company which had arrived in two shipments on 20 March and 28 April 1860 respectively.

 Although the Cape's construction locomotive had possibly been used before June 1860 on the construction of the Cape Town-Wellington Railway, a project which had commenced on 31 March 1859, official revenue-earning railway operations in the Cape only commenced when the first section of the line, between Fort De Knokke and Salt River in Cape Town, was officially opened on 8 February 1861.